Bouygues (OTCMKTS:BOUYF) Hits New 12-Month Low at $25.01

-Bouygues SA (OTCMKTS:BOUYF – Get Rating)’s share price reached a new 52-week low during trading on Wednesday .
-The stock traded as low as $25.01 and last traded at $25.01, with a volume of 200 shares traded.
-The stock had previously closed at $29.44.
+Bouygues SA (OTCMKTS:BOUYF – Get Rating) reached a new 52-week low on Tuesday .
+The stock traded as low as $25.01 and last traded at $25.01, with a volume of 0 shares traded.
+The stock had previously closed at $25.01.

 Wall Street Analysts Forecast Growth